 Network Fault means a Fault located within the Access Provider’s Network or within the Licensed Operators Network.
 Network Faults include Faults within the signalling networks.

+Network Termination Point (NTP) is a physical point located on End User’s premises, at which an End User is provided with access to a public electronic communications Network and, where it concerns electronic communications Networks involving switching or routing, that physical point is identified by means of a specific network address, which may be linked to the telephone number or other identificator.
+NTP provided at a fixed location on served premises usually involves some form of Network termination and testing or diagnostics apparatus of the Access Provider.

-New Connection Request means a Service Request for establishing a new Connection for the provision of Services to an End User Premises.
+New Connection Request means a Service Request for establishing a new Connection for the provision of Services to End User Premises.

-New Service means a Service relating to access to the Access Provider’s Network or services by the Access Seeker (including any commercial services required to facilitate that access) that is not currently provided or able to be provided under the Reference Offer.
+New Service means a completely new Service relating to access to the Access Provider’s Network or any enhancement, modification or other change to an existing Service, its terms and conditions including introducing any new pricing terms, or the underlying processes, (including any commercial services required to facilitate that access) that is not currently provided or able to be provided under the Reference Offer.

-New Service Request means a request for a New Service submitted by a party in accordance with the provisions of Schedule 2.2 (New Service Request) of the Reference Offer.
+New Service Order means a request for a New Service submitted by a party in accordance with the provisions of Schedule 2.2 (New Service Request) of the Reference Offer, which will be subject to a process described in Annex 1 to the Main Body of the Reference Offer.

+NOC means a no-objection certificate or any other consent, permit, approval or authorisation required to be issued by a competent authority or any relevant third party including without limitation landlords, property owners or developers, which is necessary in order for the Access Provider to conduct any works or other activities necessary for the supply of Service or its repair and maintenance.

-Non-recurring Charge (NRC) means those charges incurred where additional infrastructure is required to provide new or extended service at a customer's site, or at another requested location where the Access Provider would otherwise not choose to extend its network based on normal commercial criteria.
+Non-recurring Charge (NRC) means those one-time charges incurred where additional infrastructure is required to provide new or extended service at a customer's site, or at another requested location where the Access Provider would otherwise not choose to extend its network based on normal commercial criteria.

 Non-residential means an End User with a CR.